Smokers in Knowsley are being urged to quit with the annual Stoptober campaign, which starts on 1 October.

 Local support to help you quit

-To find out more about services available or to access support from Knowsley Stop Smoking Service call 0800 3247111 or 0151 426 7462, text quit to 61825 (normal network charge) or visit the website: www.readytostopsmoking.co.uk
+To find out more about services available or to access support from Knowsley Stop Smoking Service call 0151 426 7462, text quit to 61825 (normal network charge) or visit the website: www.smokefreeknowsley.org.uk

-If you would prefer to use your local pharmacy stop smoking services these remain operational, however individual pharmacies may choose to reduce these services to prioritise medicines.
+If you prefer you can use your local pharmacy stop smoking services.
 Please contact your local pharmacy for more information.

 Giving up has many benefits

 Smoking damages the lungs and airways, making it harder to breathe.
 As well as reducing the risks from complications from coronavirus, quitting smoking quickly improves your circulation and your breathing.